lpmi-13/current-projects/README.md

 # don't have more than three things on the go at once
 ```

+## 222) Generate minimal pairs with AI

+- use https://github.com/coqui-ai/TTS to generate a bunch of minimal pairs via AI-generated voices.
+- in theory...we could also take transcripts that have a bunch of minimal pairs (this would basically be any large enough corpus or normal speech), pick out the minimal pairs, and then just change the voices, a la Drake AI songs.

 ## 6) React Native shaker App
 - need a proof of concept hello world made and installing on a
 local device